Relative impacts of different grade-scales on student success in introductory physics: Discussion

 \subsection{The Meaning of a Zero}

 The effect of awarding a zero is greater in the percent scale than in the 4-point scale, as shown by Table \ref{tab2} and therefore contribute to the grade weighting issues discussed in section \ref{sec:Weight vs. F}.
 When a student leaves an exam problem blank for any reason, the instructor often awards them a zero for this.
 The instructor's justification for this is certainly logical in the sense that the student has provided zero evidence of understanding, and therefore has earned 0\% of the possible points.
 The instructor might also be using the zero for a motivational purpose in the sense that students need to complete the work in order to earn points.
 However, many studies \cite{Grant2003,Shim2005,Corpus2009} suggest that this simple view of motivation is unwarranted.
-In addition, as seen in Figure \ref{Fig3}, our data set shows that even though a zero carries much more weight on the percent scale than on the 4-point scale, the overall fraction of blank problems remains essentially constant.
+In addition, as seen in Fig. \ref{Fig3}, our data set shows that even though a zero carries much more weight on the percent scale than on the 4-point scale, the overall fraction of blank problems remains essentially constant.
 This is tentative evidence in support of the fact that the number of blank responses is not affected by choice of grade scale in this course and possible additional evidence against the motivational use of a zero.
-Furthermore, leaving a physics problem blank is a behavioral trait that may be more common \cite{Paul2018} for women, students identifying as underrepresented minorities, and first generation college students.
-Therefore the practice of awarding zeros for missing work may well contribute to achievement gaps.
+Furthermore, our prior work has shown that leaving a physics problem blank is a behavioral trait that is more common for women, students identifying as underrepresented minorities, and first generation college students in this context \cite{paul2018}.
+Therefore the practice of awarding zeros for missing work may well contribute to achievement and opportunity gaps.

-As pointed out by many authors \cite{Guskey2002,Wormeli2006}, a zero that is earned because a student did not complete an assignment is not a measurement, it's actually missing data.
-In previous work \cite{Paul2018} we showed that the number of problems left blank by a student is poorly correlated with other metrics of understanding, so that leaving a blank is by no means predictive of that student's overall understanding of physics.
+As pointed out by other authors \cite{Guskey2002,Wormeli2006}, a zero that is earned because a student did not complete an assignment is not a measurement, it's actually missing data.
+In previous work \cite{paul2018} we showed that the number of problems left blank by a student is poorly correlated with other metrics of understanding, so that leaving a blank is by no means predictive of that student's overall understanding of physics.
 Averaging in zeros for missing data would be a terrible practice in one's research and so we might consider alternatives to this practice should this concern us in our teaching.